Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/many_speed.png
     :width: 80%

     Aproach phase of repetitive indent at multiple speed on the same actin-bead.
-The approach phase in the differents conditions qre indentical, hinting for a negligible effect of the viscosity  in the actin cloud at the speed considered.
+The approach phase in the differents conditions are simillar, hinting for a negligible effect of the viscosity  in the actin cloud at the speed considered.